 Micro Volunteering allows anyone, anywhere, the opportunity to participate with or without a computer and are generally tasks that require just a few minutes or a few hours.
 Examples include, but are not limited to making origami cranes for cancer patients, transcribing videos for the hearing impaired, writing letters of encouragement, or knitting/crocheting hats for babies in neo-natal intensive care!

-Good Samaritan hours are acts of kindness done for the benefit of an individual or group of individuals not directly associated with a nonprofit entity during the time period of January 1 – December 31, 2021, including, without limitation, starting a meal train to feed volunteers, first responders, and businesses on the front lines, grocery shopping and preparing meals for neighbors who are homebound, sewing face coverings for healthcare and essential workers, virtually reading books to children of neighbors/friends, collecting litter in your neighborhood, print and assemble coloring books/workbooks for school children, organize a virtual drive, deliver and donate to someone in need, help build a garden for a neighbor or friend, and writing letters of encouragement.
+Good Samaritan hours are acts of kindness done for the benefit of an individual or group of individuals not directly associated with a nonprofit entity including, without limitation, grocery shopping and preparing meals for neighbors who are homebound, collecting litter in your neighborhood, print and assemble coloring books/workbooks for school children, organize a virtual drive, deliver and donate to someone in need, and help build a garden for a neighbor or friend.

 Virtual volunteerism offers a convenient, flexible way for employees to volunteer without traveling to and from work or home.
 This approach to volunteerism harnesses technology and has led to innovative models for helping communities and individuals.
 There are many virtual volunteer opportunities, and the range of services organizations provide continues to grow.